olmpyia/GroupProject/README.md

 # GroupProject
 Information on project:

-Our project will be a
+(Not totally sure) Our project will be a video game similar to Geometry Dash.

 ## Members
 * Mads McDougal, Project Manager